rafiatha09/SE-challenge1/README.md

 - Effective use of comments and documentation.
 - Adherence to best practices for code structure and indentation.
 ### Bonus Points:
-- Create your own mock-up API to fetch the data.
+- Create your own mock-up API from the other [challenge](https://github.com/GapaiID/SE-challenge2) to fetch the data.
 - Implementation of mobile responsive design.
 - Implementation of additional features beyond the basic requirements.
 - Creative and innovative solutions to technical challenges.